JuanMAedo/SSOO/README.md

 # SSOO
-Projects of the OS of the 3º year of the University
+Projects of the OS of the 3º year of the University All of them, will be using C and VSC

 # Project 1 : Minishell #
 Here, we have to develop a proyect in C with the objetive of simulate a shell.